A Functional Abstraction of Typed Invocation Contexts: Type System

 The rules are simpler than the corresponding rules in our type system.
 In particular, there is no equivalent of \idconttypesf or \compatiblesf, since the homogeneous nature of trails makes those relations trivial.

 A closer look at rule \rulename{Prompt} further reveals how \prompttt determines the trail type of its body.
-To spell out, the first and third occurrences of $\rho$ in the premise mean that, if an expression $e$ is surrounded by a \prompttt whose body is of type $\rho$, then the invocation contexts in the trail of $e$ all have the shared input and output types $\rho$.
+To spell out, the first and third occurrences of $\rho$ in the premise mean that, if an expression $e$ is surrounded by a \prompttt whose body is of type $\rho$, then the invocation contexts in the trail of $e$ all have the same input / output type $\rho$.